blcxtranslations/blcx/_translated/chapter-0054.md

 After spending the whole night, Lin Xuan was able to refine that entire basket of Red Silk grass and filled three jade bottles with essences.
 Because he only needed a sip of it to form the cultivation hiding globe, these three bottles would therefore last for a long time.

 With nothing else to worry about, Lin Xuan focused on his cultivation.
-He was not at all satisfied with reaching the latter layers of the Spirit Gathering stage.
+He was not at all satisfied with reaching the latter layers of the Spirit Condensation stage.
 He was only entered into the fifth layer, now it was time to head for an even higher layer.

 It really was not because Lin Xuan was impatient, but this trip taught him that to cultivators, might makes right.
 He was still too weak, so he must increase his efforts in cultivating.